Diocese of Sapporo

-The Roman Catholic Diocese of Sapporo is a diocese belonging to the Roman Catholic church, under the Papal Primacy of Pope Francis, which is located in Sapporo, Japan.
+The Diocese of Sapporo (Dioecesis Sapporensis) is a Latin Catholic diocese of the Catholic Church located in Sapporo, Japan.

 The diocese was formerly established as the Apostolic Prefecture of Sapporo on February 12, 1915.
 It was later lifted to the title of Apostolic Vicariate of Sapporo on March 30, 1929.
-Twenty-three years later, it was lifted to its current state, the Diocese of Sapporo, on December 11, 1952.
+23 years later, it was lifted to its current state, the Diocese of Sapporo, on December 11, 1952.
 This diocese under the Archdiocese of Tokyo, which is the metropolitan territory governing the Diocese of Sapporo and other diocesan territories, led by its archbishop, Tarcisio Isao Kikuchi.

 The diocesan seat of the bishop of Sapporo is the Guardian Angels Cathedral.
 The current bishop is Bernard Taiji Katsuya.

 History

 Foundations

-Roman Catholicism was established by Jesuit Missionaries, led by St. Francis Xavier who was a Jesuit Himself.
-The establishment of Catholicism by St Francis Xavier happened six years after the discovery of Japan by Portuguese Sailors in 1549.
+Christianity was established by Jesuit Missionaries, led by St. Francis Xavier who was a Jesuit Himself.
+The establishment of Christianity by St Francis Xavier happened six years after the discovery of Japan by Portuguese Sailors in 1549.

-In its earliest stages, approximately 250 years after its foundation in 1549, Catholicism and its Christian Members faced violent persecutions and torture due to the forbidding of Gospel preaching in the country.
-Christianity in Japan, in general, was initially founded by Assyrian Missionaries, however, it was St Francis Xavier who established Catholicism and had managed to preach the Gospel through the assistance of a Japanese interpreter, which allowed for the rapid spread of Christianity first at the southern region and later reaching the pinnacle of its northern territory.
-In around 1580, the Catholic convert population had surpassed 200,000 members, although facing much persecution paired with the rejection of foreign missionaries, Priests and Bishops as ordered by the ruling shogun Toyotomi Hideyoshi.
+In its earliest stages, approximately 250 years after its foundation in 1549, Christianity and its members faced violent persecutions and torture due to the forbidding of Gospel preaching in the country.
+Christianity in Japan, in general, was initially founded by Assyrian Missionaries, however, it was St Francis Xavier who established Christianity and had managed to preach the Gospel through the assistance of a Japanese interpreter, which allowed for the rapid spread of Christianity first at the southern region and later reaching the pinnacle of its northern territory.
+In around 1580, the Christian convert population had surpassed 200,000 members, although facing much persecution paired with the rejection of foreign missionaries, priests and bishops as ordered by the ruling shogun Toyotomi Hideyoshi.